Non-Associative Geometry and the Spectral Action Principle: Non-Associative Geometry

-The Order Zero Condition \eqref{order_zero_condition} presents an apparent hurdle in extending the framework of NCG to non-associative algebras.
-This may not be immediately clear so we will make use of an example to elucidate the point.
-Consider the case where as input data we take the algebra of octonions acting naturally on themselves $\mathcal{A} = \mathcal{H} = \mathbb{O}$.
+$J$ also plays an important role in Connes' so-called order-zero and order-one conditions \eqref{order_zero_one_conditions}.
+But, from the perspective presented here, we can see that these are really assumptions about the associativity of the bimodule $H$ over $A$,\footnote{or, more generally, the bimodule $H$ over $\Omega A$, where $\Omega A$ is the differential graded $\ast$-algebra of forms over $A$: this generalization is treated in detail in our subsequent papers \cite{FarnsworthBoyle, Boyle:2014wba, Farnsworth:2014vva}} which must be appropriately modified in the case where $A$ is non-associative.
+In particular, note that, from our current perspective, the traditional order-zero condition \eqref{order_zero_condition} directly follows from the traditional assumption \eqref{assrls} that $H$ is an {\it associative} bimodule over $A$ -- in particular, it is nothing but the assumption that the associator $[a_{1},h,a_{2}]$ must vanish for any $a_{1},a_{2}\in A$ and $h\in H$.

+This traditional order-zero condition \eqref{order_zero_condition} is no longer appropriate in the case when $A$ is non-associative.
+To clarify this point, consider as an example the case where the input data is $A=H=\mathbb{O}$, with the octonions acting on themselves in the obvious way and $J$ is just octonionic conjugation.
 In this case we find

-where $J$ is octonionic conjugation and $L_{\tilde{b}}^0:=JL_{\tilde{b}^*}J^*$.
-For a non-associative algebra the associator is typically non-zero.
-We see that the Order Zero Condition as given in equation \eqref{order_zero_condition} is incompatible with the representation of the the octonions on themselves, which is arguably their most natural form.
-This same `problem' will exist more generally for all non-associative algebras and their representations.
-Fortunately what is known as the quasialgebra structure of the octonions hints at a possible way to get around this issue \cite{Albuquerque1999188, 2004JMP....45.3883A, MajFound, MajPrim}.
+As the octonions are non-associative, the associator is typically non-zero, so we see that the traditional order-zero condition \eqref{order_zero_condition} is incompatible with the representation of the the octonions on themselves, which is the most natural representation.
+A similar `problem' will arise for all non-associative algebras and their representations.

-A knowledge of quasialgebras will not be necessary to follow the remaining discussion, although we recommend them as very interesting!
-For our present purposes a quasialgebra can be thought of as an algebra that is, in some well defined way, related to certain other quasialgebra structures.
-Specifically, starting with an associative quasialgebra $(\mathcal{A},\cdot)$, we can perform what is known as a `twist' to obtain a new quasialgebra $(\mathcal{A}_F,\times)$.
-The new algebra $\mathcal{A}_F$ shares the same underlying vector space as $\mathcal{A}$ but has a new product $\times$.
-It is possible in this way to describe the non-associativity of a quasialgebra $(\mathcal{A}_F,\times)$ as resulting from a `twist' from an associative quasialgebra $(\mathcal{A},\cdot)$.

-As an example, consider again our input algebra $\mathcal{A}_F = \mathcal{H}_F = \mathbb{O}$.
-The authors Albuquerque and Majid \cite{Albuquerque1999188} have already described in full detail the octonions as a quasialgebra resulting from a `twist' on the associative group algebra $\mathbb{K}G$, where $G = \mathbb{Z}_2\times\mathbb{Z}_2\times\mathbb{Z}_2$ (an algebra we discussed in section \ref{spectral_triple}).
-Note that here we have added the subscript `$F$' to indicate that our algebra is being considered as a `twisted' structure.
-The notation is a convenient coincidence as this twisted algebra will also serve as our finite algebra later on.

-We can write each basis element of $\mathbb{K}G$ in the form $g_i = (i_1, i_2, i_3)$, where $i_j\in \{0,1\}$; and then $\mathbb{K}G$ simply inherits the group multiplication law: $j \cdot k$ simply means adding the two vectors (j and k), mod 2.
-From here, we can obtain the octonions by performing a `twist' -- i.e. by replacing the multiplication law $x \cdot y$ with the new multiplication law: